Sex Offence Register Amendments

 The VLRC reviewed these issues, as well as other aspects of the Act, culminating in new changes to the existing 2004 Act.
 The result is a series of amendments that have been made to enhance child protection in the community.

-The subsequent amendments have placed an even greater burden on sexual offenders, and their already restrictive reporting and living conditions have been added to by the amendments.
+The subsequent amendments have placed an even greater burden on convicted sexual offenders.

 As of 1 June 2015, the following amendments to the Sex Offenders Registration Act are effectively in place and operational in Victoria: